How to Stress-Test Your Finances

 - How much debt is financing your lifestyle?
 Your Credit Utilization Ratio shows how much of your total available credit lines you are currently using.
 Any time your ratio exceeds 30%, it negatively affects your credit score and usually means that you are borrowing against an uncertain future.
 There’s no guarantee that your income will increase, that your job will always be there or that your health will never fail you.
 Add up your TOTAL OUTSTANDING DEBT (excluding mortgage) and divide it by your TOTAL AVAILABLE CREDIT LINES.
 For example, current outstanding balances across three credit cards is $4,800 and total available credit limits are $12,000, equals 40% credit utilization ratio.

 Personal finances can be confusing and overwhelming.
 That’s why we are committed to coaching people just like you every day.
 We want to share the metrics that matter so you can craft a roadmap that works best for you and your goals.

 Schedule a free 30 minute financial coaching session today to learn more about how we help clients build a life they love.
-You can also check out our Introduction to Financial Wellness course that gives you step by step instructions to build a solid financial foundation.

 Run your numbers at least once a quarter and make sure to follow our blog to help you stay on the right track!
 Wishing you financial wellness throughout 2021 and beyond.
 Cheers!